OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/General.md

 You can see the progress on GitHub here:
 [OpenTabletDriver#1143](https://github.com/OpenTabletDriver/OpenTabletDriver/issues/1143)

-## Why does my tablet stop responding when I close the OpenTabletDriver user interface? {#gui-is-almost-always-the-driver}
+## My tablet stop responding when I close the OpenTabletDriver user interface {#gui-is-almost-always-the-driver}

 Compared to most other device drivers, OpenTabletDriver is a user-mode driver, which means it needs to run an active application to be able to process data